 Joe and his family are very thankful to the Watertown community and the welcoming nature of everyone they have met.
 They look forward to being active in the community and joining local organizations that contribute to Watertown’s success.

 After graduating from Webster High School and the legal secretarial program at Watertown Business University, Karen moved to Minneapolis.
 For the next two decades, she worked at three downtown law firms: Ogurak Law Office; Hvass, Weisman & King, Chartered; and Schwebel, Goetz & Sieben, P.A.

 Read more about Karen

-Karen is a member of the South Dakota Paralegal Association and has served on the Newsletter Committee since 2013.
+Karen works mainly with personal injury cases, and is the only paralegal to have presented at a South Dakota State Bar seminar on this topic.
+She is a member of the South Dakota Paralegal Association and has served on the Newsletter Committee since 2013, authoring the publication’s “Grammar Check” section.
 Karen was nominated by her peers to receive the 2013/2014 SDPA Member of the Year award.

 Jennifer X. Frederick, CP